0LNetworkCommunity/libra-legacy-v6/language/diem-framework/modules/doc/MinerState.md

 <pre><code><b>public</b> <b>fun</b> <a href="MinerState.md#0x1_MinerState_first_challenge_includes_address">first_challenge_includes_address</a>(new_account_address: address, challenge: &vector&lt;u8&gt;) {
   // Checks that the preimage/challenge of the FIRST <a href="VDF.md#0x1_VDF">VDF</a> proof blob contains a given address.
-  // This is <b>to</b> ensure that the same proof is not sent repeatedly, since all the minerstate is on a
+  // This is <b>to</b> ensure that the same proof is not sent repeatedly, since
-  // the address of a miner.
+  // all the minerstate is on the address of a miner.
   // Note: The bytes of the miner challenge is <b>as</b> follows:
   //         32 // 0L Key
   //         +64 // chain_id